lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    ~~~~ asn.1
      KDF(ss, len, context)->(ssk)
    ~~~~
-   Note: Bob performs the key derivation in step 3and not in step1 to make DOS attackers more difficult.
+   Note: Bob performs the key derivation in step 3 and not in step1 to make DOS attackers more difficult.

    Bob uses the shared secret key ssk for verification of the MAC-based protection.